Show image preview using jQuery

 Here, we just added a simple input field with file type and assigned an ID to it.
 Also, defined HTML div element which is used to show image preview to the user.

-Here, we are going to use the FileReader object to show an image preview.
-The FileReader allows web applications to asynchronously read the contents of users’ files, using File or Blob objects to specify the file or data to read, which means that your program will not stall while a file is being read.
-It will commonly be used to deal with large files.
+We will use the FileReader object to show an image preview.
+The FileReader lets web applications read the contents of users’ files asynchronously.
+By using File or Blob objects to specify the file or data to read, your program continues running without stalling while processing large files.
+This method works well for handling big files efficiently.

 Following is a code sample to create a new instance of FileReader.